jina-ai/dalle-flow/README.md

 ### Step 2: Select and refinement via GLID3 XL

+The 16 candidates are sorted by [CLIP-as-service](https://github.com/jina-ai/clip-as-service), with index-`0` as the best candidate judged by CLIP.
 Of course, you may think differently.
 Notice the number in the top-left corner?
 Select the one you like the most and get a better view:

 ```python
 fav_id = 3